HISTORY

 In 1989, Maestro Boris Brott, the elder son of Alexander and Lotte, joined the Orchestra as Associate Conductor and, in 2000, was appointed Co-Principal Director.
 Upon the death of his father in 2005, he was appointed Artistic Director of the OCM, and remained in that position until his own death in April 2022.

 For many decades, the McGill Chamber Orchestra had Yaëla Hertz as its concertmaster, one of the first female concertmasters in Canada.
 Today, the Orchestra’s concertmaster is the acclaimed violinist Marc Djokic.
+For the 2023-2024 season, the Artistic Director was Jacques Lacombe.

 The OCM is a leader in the championing of Québécois, Indigenous, and Canadian talent and music.
 In particular, the OCM has commissioned and premiered more new Québécois works than any other orchestra.
 This world premiere repertoire includes works by Pierre Mercure, Claude Champagne, Jacques Hétu, Maxime Goulet, Barbara Assiginaak, Larysa Kuzmenko, Carmen Braden, Jaap Nico Hamburger, Alcides Lanza, Kevork Andonian, Jean Vallerand, Walter Boudreau, Albert Chamberland, Jean Papineau-Couture, François Morel, Nicole Lizée, André Prévost, Alexander Brott, and many others.